lmapii/practical-zephyr/03_devicetree_semantics/readme.md

   # --snip--
 ```

 Thus, _status_ is simply a property of type `string` with pre-defined values that can be assigned in the devicetree.
-It indicates the operational status of a device, which we'll see in action in a later section.
+It indicates the operational status of a device, which we'll see in action the practical example in the next chapter.

 While going through binding files may seem tedious, the include tree depth is usually quite small, and once you know the base bindings such as `base.yaml`, it typically comes down to a handfull of files.
 There is, however, no "flattened" output file like `build/zephyr/zephyr.dts`, and therefore it is always necessary to walk through the bindings.
-We'll have a quick look at [Nordic's][nordicsemi] plugin for _Visual Studio Code_ later, but thus far you'll always need to look at the source files.
+We'll have a quick look at [Nordic's][nordicsemi] plugin for _Visual Studio Code_ in a later chapter, but thus far you'll always need to look at the source files.
 The following shows the include tree of `nordic,nrf-uarte.yaml` at the time of writing:

 ```
 nordic,nrf-uarte.yaml